Filipe Relvas

-Filipe Bem Relvas Vitó Oliveira (born 20 September 1999), known as Relvas, is a Portuguese professional footballer who plays for Portimonense S.C. as a central defender or a left-back.
+Filipe do Bem Relvas Vitó Oliveira (born 20 September 1999), known as Relvas, is a Portuguese professional footballer who plays as a central defender or a left-back for Super League Greece club AEK Athens.

 Club career

 Relvas was born in Espinho, Aveiro District.
 He played youth football with S.C.
 Espinho and C.D.
 Feirense, and made his senior debut in the lower leagues with Gondomar S.C. and F.C.
 Pedras Rubras.

 In the summer of 2020, Relvas moved straight to the Primeira Liga after joining Portimonense SC, being initially assigned to the under-23 team.
 After signing a professional contract on 29 July 2021, he made his competitive debut for the main squad on 1 August, featuring the entire 2–0 away loss against Boavista F.C. in the second round of the Taça da Liga.
 His maiden league appearance took place one week later, when he also started the 1–0 win at Vitória de Guimarães.

+Relvas scored his first goal in the Portuguese top division on 17 December 2023, but in a 5–2 defeat away to Moreirense FC.
+On the last day of the January 2025 transfer window, he agreed to a three-and-a-half-year deal at Guimarães.

+On 28 June 2025, Relvas signed with Super League Greece club AEK Athens F.C. for €3 million.
+He scored on his debut on 24 July, being decisive to a 1–0 victory over Hapoel Be'er Sheva F.C. in the second qualifying round of the UEFA Conference League.
+His second came in the first leg of the competition's next stage, when he put his team ahead 2–0 in an eventual 2–2 draw at Aris Limassol FC.